The program for 2026 will be available here soon – in the meantime, feel free to browse the 2025 program.

 Bringing RLT into the CNS – a promising concept in neuro-oncology?
 Nathalie Albert (Munich)

-Panel discussion all session speakers + Vassilis Golfinopoulos (Brussels)
+Panel discussion all session speakers + Vassilis Golfinopoulos (Brussels), Pierre Demolis (Paris)

 12.00-13.00h NMN Lunch